OlibabaTV/Introduction-to-GitHub/README.md

  ```
 ![Picture](clonet.PNG)

-We have successfully cloned the repository to the terminal, now we will create a new directory for the cloned repository with the command syntax:
+you have successfully cloned the repository to the terminal, now you will create a new directory for the cloned repository with the command syntax:
 ```
 cd (Name of Directory)
 ```
 ![Picture](cd.PNG)

 ### 3. **Create a branch**
 Creating a branch on a repository you are working on gives you a clear track of the changes you have made in the project.
 A branch name should be simple and clear.
-You can create a branch with the command syntax:
+You can create a branch with the syntax:

 ```
 git checkout -b [Branch Name]